engin100/950/labs/lab-3.md

 Navigate to and open the following example file: File -> Examples -> ENGR100-950 -> Lab3_BME680.

 Read through the code carefully and modify all of the "?" to have accurate values relavent to your setup.
-This includes slope and intercept values from calibration curves from before, and pin numbering for your specific wiring.
+This includes slope and intercept values from calibration curves you made previously, and pin numbering for your specific wiring.
 Run this code and ensure it's working as expected.
 There is a boolean statement that allows you to toggle the serial monitor printing on/off.
-If you are logging only to the sd card, turn this off.
+If you are logging only to the sd card, turn this off to increase the sampling rate substantially.

 ### 6. Adding the MicroSD Card Adapter Module